peterducai/etcd-tools/best_practices_book.md

 This Namespace is set up out of the box that you can’t delete it.
 While it is great for getting started and for smaller production systems, it is recommended against using it in large production systems.
 This is because it is very easy for a team to accidentally overwrite or disrupt another service without even realizing it.
 Instead, create multiple namespaces and use them to segment your services into manageable chunks.

-Creating many NS don’t add a performance penalty, and in many cases can actually improve performance as the Kubernetes API will have a smaller set of objects to work with.
+Creating many NS don’t add a performance penalty, and in many cases can actually **improve performance as the Kubernetes API will have a smaller set of objects to work with.**

 Do not overload namespaces with multiple workloads that perform unrelated tasks.
-Keep your namespaces precise and straightforward.
+Keep your namespaces clean and straightforward.

 ### Security